nxskok/pasias/docs/24-pcfa.md

-and then filter out the rows for which `has_missing` is true, the same way as we used `complete.cases` above.
-(What we did here is really a way of mimicking `complete.cases`.)
+and then filter out the rows for which `has_missing` is true.
+What we did here is really a way of mimicking `complete.cases`, which is the way we used to have to do it, before `drop_na` came on the scene.

 (c) Carry out a principal components analysis and obtain a